csilva2810/clocking-tracker-app/README.md

 ## Description

-This app is a simple app that will help you calculate your working hours in a day and will give you a summary of how many hours are you working in a month.
+This is a simple app that will help you calculate your working hours in a day and will give you a summary of how many hours you are working in a month.

 ## Installation